-Maitri "Mike" Klinkosum Assistant Capital Defender 123 W. Main St., Suite 401 Durham, NC 27701 Telephone:
+Maitri "Mike" Klinkosum Assistant Capital Defender 123 W. Main St., Suite 401 Durham, NC 27701 Telephone: Facsimile: (919) 560-6900 Email:

-This shall certify that a copy of the foregoing Motion for Severance of Offenses was this day served upon the District Attorney for the th Judicial District, via Hand Delivery, at the address set forth below:
+This shall certify that a copy of the foregoing Motion for Severance of Offenses was this day served upon the District Attorney for the \\\th Judicial District, via Hand Delivery, at the address set forth below:

-A ssistant District Attorney

-Office of the District Attorney for the th Judicial

-District County Courthouse
+\\\\\-Assistant District Attorney Office of the District Attorney for the \\th Judicial District \\\\\ County Courthouse \\\\\, NC

-, NC

-Maitri "Mike" Klinkosum Assistant Capital Defender 123 W. Main St., Suite 401 Durham, NC 27701
+Maitri "Mike" Klinkosum Assistant Capital Defender 123 W. Main St., Suite 401 Durham, NC 27701 Telephone: Facsimile: (919) 560-6900 Email:

+STATE OF NORTH CAROLINA IN THE GENERAL COURT OF JUSTICE SUPERIOR COURT DIVISION

+COUNTY OF CRS

+STATE OF NORTH CAROLINA, )

+) MOTION FOR PRODUCTION

+vs. ) OF TRANSCRIPTS OF

+) ALL WITNESS TESTIMONY

+JOHN DOE, ) FROM FIRST TRIAL OF

+) STATE vs. JOHN DOE

+Defendant. )

-STATE OF NORTH CAROLINA COUNTY OF IN T IN THE GENERAL COURT OF JUSTICE SUPERIOR COURT DIVISION CRS STATE OF NORTH CAROLINA,) MOTION FOR PRODUCTION OF TRANSCRIPTS OF JOHN DOE,) ALL WITNESS TESTIMONY) FROM FIRST TRIAL OF) STATE vs. JOHN DOE FROM FIRST TRIAL OF - Defendant. counsel, Ma Court, pursu United State and for an C witness testi itri "Mike" Klinkosum, At ant to the Fourth, Fifth, S s Constitution and Article Order from this Court orde ttorney a sixth, Eight 1 §§ 19 a cering the fithis ma Doe , by and through the undersigned at Law, and hereby moves this Honorable ghth, and Fourteenth Amendments to the and 23 of the North Carolina Constitution, a production of transcripts of any and all atter.
-In support of the foregoing Motion, llows: 1. • count of first-degree murder and robbery such, he faces the possibility of life in 2. ning o menced before a jury in County n DATE.
-The presentation of the TE.
-3. strial w tion of certain evidence, upon the motion as declared by the presiding judge, The 4. special re-try Mr. Doe and, upon information and session of Criminal Superior Court for E. 5. fense have agreed upon the date of DATE trial of these matters will commence.
-6. and prior to the ordering of a mistrial, the osecution witnesses and elicited testimony
+NOW COMES the Defendant, John Doe, by and through the undersigned counsel, Maitri "Mike" Klinkosum, Attorney at Law, and hereby moves this Honorable Court, pursuant to the Fourth, Fifth, Sixth, Eighth, and Fourteenth Amendments to the United States Constitution and Article 1 §§ 19 and 23 of the North Carolina Constitution, and for an Order from this Court ordering the production of transcripts of any and all witness testimony from the first trial of this matter.
+In support of the foregoing Motion, the Defendant would show unto the Court as follows:

+- 1. John Doe is charged with one count of first-degree murder and robbery with a dangerous weapon.
+As such, he faces the possibility of life in prison without parole. - 2.
+The trial of this matter commenced before a jury in \\\\\ County Superior Court beginning on DATE.
+The presentation of the prosecution's case began on DATE. - 3.
+On DATE, due to the introduction of certain evidence, upon the motion of the defendant, a mistrial was declared by the presiding judge, The Honorable \\\\\\. - 4.
+The prosecution has elected to re-try Mr. Doe and, upon information and belief, has requested a special session of Criminal Superior Court for \\\\\ County to begin on DATE. - 5.
+Both the prosecution and the defense have agreed upon the date of DATE as a date upon which the re-trial of these matters will commence. - 6.
+During the trial of these matters, and prior to the ordering of a mistrial, the prosecution presented several prosecution witnesses and elicited testimony from said witnesses.

 - 7. In order for Mr. Doe's counsel to effectively represent Mr. Doe at the retrial of these matters, counsel requires working access to an accurate and written copy of the testimony of all prosecution witnesses who testified in the first trial. - 8.
-In order for Mr. Doe to be afforded his rights to confrontation, cross-examination, and effective assistance of counsel, counsel requires working access to an accurate and written copy of the testimony of all prosecution witnesses who testified in the first trial. - 9.
-On DATE, the Court found Mr. Doe to be indigent for the purposes of obtaining second counsel1 and for the purpose of obtaining expert assistance and other tools for an adequate defense. - 10.
+In order for Mr. Doe to be afforded his rights to confrontation, crossexamination, and effective assistance of counsel, counsel requires working access to an accurate and written copy of the testimony of all prosecution witnesses who testified in the first trial. - 9.
+On DATE, the Court found Mr. Doe to be indigent for the purposes of obtaining second counsel and for the purpose of obtaining expert assistance and other tools for an adequate defense. - 10.
 In Griffin v.
 Illinois, the U.S. Supreme Court held that the State is constitutionally required to provide indigent prisoners with the tools for an adequate defense or appeal when those tools are available to other prisoners who can pay for the costs. - 11.
 In State v.
 Britt, the U.S. Supreme Court held that: